nagasen314/fe6-not-thracia/README.md

 # fe6-not-thracia
 HMNG FE6 rework, inspired by Thracia.
+But only sorta.

 ## Setup